Opportunities to get involved with student organizations

-The Office of Sustainability offers limited Project Grow Fellowships for one academic
+The Office of Sustainability offers limited Project Grow Fellowships for spring, summer,

-year terms.
-Fellows manage and maintain the gardens and other outdoor elements at
+and fall semester terms.
+Fellows manage and maintain the gardens and other outdoor

-the Office of Sustainability.
-Responsibilities include garden and yard maintenance,
+elements at the Office of Sustainability.
+Responsibilities include garden and yard

-research, identification and application of best practices, educational outreach activities,
+maintenance, research, identification and application of best practices, educational

-If you are interested, please contact Graduate Assistant and Project Grow Coordinator Beth McGrew for more information.
+If you are interested, please contact Christian Ryan for more information.

 Application can be downloaded here.
 Please submit completed application to the Office of Sustainability.